 It’s also helpful to describe how information is shared, decisions are made, and problems are solved.
 We’d also go as far as communicating how the team shows up for clients, including appropriate dress codes and communication preferences.

 To take a step deeper and create a team culture that encourages the team to accept each other, communicate well, and play to strengths, we’d suggest drafting an informal agreement, like a psychological contract, to give details on how the team agrees to behave, communicate with each other, and offer support to the team.
+Again, this is a powerful tool we learned about while working with Credo Growth, and we think you’ll find value in using it too.

 Continuing what you do